aprildagonese/shopping/README.md

 #### Activity 1

-Take a look in `views/new_item.erb`.
+Take a look in `views/items/new.erb`.
 You'll see an existing form, but something is wrong with it!
 Use your debugging skills and tools to fix *just the form*.

 #### Activity 2

 You'll see a route in your `shopping_app.rb` to `get '/users/new'`.
-It renders a view template that currently blank.
+It renders a view template that is currently blank.
 Create a form in this file that will accept two attributes: a name and an email address.
 Use the `<label>` HTML tag to differentiate between the name and email address input fields.

 Create a route that handles the submission of this form (follow the conventions from our CRUD chart) and ultimately brings the user back to the list of all users.